 Partial atrioventricular canal defect

-Signs and symptoms of a partial atrioventricular canal defect may not appear until early adulthood.
-When they do become noticeable, signs and symptoms may be related to complications that develop as a result of the defect, and may include:
+Signs and symptoms might not appear until early adulthood and might be related to complications that develop as a result of the defect.
+These signs and symptoms can include:

 - Abnormal heartbeat (arrhythmia)